Pakistani women trapped between coronavirus and domestic violence | Taiwan News

-"Many families realize too late that a divorced daughter is better than a dead daughter," Khadija Siddiqi, a domestic violence survivor, told DW.
+"Many families realize too late that a divorced daughter is better than a dead daughter," Khadija Siddiqi, a survivor of gender-based violence, told DW.

 Siddiqi, who is a lawyer by profession, is of the view that domestic violence has increased sharply during the COVID-19 pandemic because women are forced to compromise even more due to financial constraints.